BirdeeHub/tomlua/README.md

     BOOL, -- 5  -- lua bool
     ARRAY, -- 6  -- lua table
     TABLE, -- 7  -- lua table
-    LOCAL_DATE, -- 8  -- string, or userdata with fancy_dates
+    ARRAY_INLINE, -- 8  -- same as ARRAY, but forces encode to print it as a inline TABLE_INLINE, -- 9  -- same as TABLE, but forces encode to print it as a inline LOCAL_DATE, -- 10  -- string, or userdata with fancy_dates
-    LOCAL_TIME, -- 9  -- string, or userdata with fancy_dates
+    LOCAL_TIME, -- 11  -- string, or userdata with fancy_dates
-    LOCAL_DATETIME, -- 10  -- string, or userdata with fancy_dates
+    LOCAL_DATETIME, -- 12  -- string, or userdata with fancy_dates
-    OFFSET_DATETIME, -- 11  -- string, or userdata with fancy_dates
+    OFFSET_DATETIME, -- 13  -- string, or userdata with fancy_dates
 }
 tomlua.typename(typenumber) --> tomlua.types[result] = typenumber